 Two baleen whale management area defined by the International Whaling Commission (IWC), Area IV (70°E-130°E) and Area V (130°E-170°W), were surveyed alternative years in JARPA.
 In addition to two Areas, eastern part of Area III and western part of Area VI were also surveyed alternative years.
 The echo sounder data from 1999/2000 to 2002/2003 were considered as suitable for this analysis after the biomass estimation of krill using the echo sounder data was conducted.
 Intra-annual variability in krill abundance was well known around the Antarctic.
 For example, krill abundance early (December) and late (March) austral summer was significantly lower than that in January around South Georgia (Brierley, et al., 2002).
-Though echo sounder data were corrected in 1998/1999 in Area V, the survey timing and coverage was different from rest of two years (2000/2001 and 2002/2003).
+Though echo sounder data were corrected in 1998/1999 in Area V, the survey timing and coverage were different from rest of two years (2000/2001 and 2002/2003).
 Higher Krill biomass in 1998/1999 than rest of two years could indicate such intra-annual variability.
-Eastern part of Area III and Western part of Area VI were surveyed in either/both December or/and March.
-Because intra-annual variability of krill biomass could be one of the confounding factors to interpret inter-annual differences of feeding impact of baleen whales on krill, data from Area V 1998/99, Eastern part of Area III and Western part of Area VI were not considered in this paper.
+By the same reasoning, Area V in 2004/2005 was not considered because poor weather condition impeded data recording in northwestern part of Area V. Eastern part of Area III and Western part of Area VI were surveyed in either/both December or/and March.
+Because intra-annual variability of krill biomass could be one of the confounding factors to interpret inter-annual differences of feeding impact of baleen whales on krill, data from Area V in 1998/99 and 2004/2005, Eastern part of Area III and Western part of Area VI were not considered in this paper.

-Abundance estimation
+Abundance estimation of whales

 Methodology of abundance estimation of whales used in this study was described by Burt and Stahl (2000) which is the standard methodology adopted by IWC.
 The program DISTANCE (Buckland et al., 1993) was used for abundance estimation.
-Details of abundance estimation methods of Antarctic minke whales and, humpback and fin whales were described in Hakamada et al. (2005) and Matsuoka et al. (2005), respectively.
+Details of abundance estimation methods of Antarctic minke whales and, humpback and fin whales were described in Hakamada et al. (2006) and Matsuoka et al. (2006), respectively.
+For Antarctic minke whale abundance estimates, correction methods developed by Haw (1991) were applied to estimate the degree of under-estimate of the abundance because of closing mode.

-Prey consumption estimation
+Prey consumption estimation of whales

 We estimated the total prey consumption of krill by three baleen whale species.
-For Antarctic minke whale, we estimated the total prey consumption of krill consumed by different maturity stages of Antarctic minke whales in Areas IV and V based on the abundance data of Antarctic minke whale and composition of maturity stages of Antarctic minke whales sampled during JARPA surveys (Tamura et al., 2005).
-For humpback and fin whale, we estimated the total prey consumption of krill using Method 2 of Tamura et al. (2005).
+For Antarctic minke whale, we estimated the total prey consumption of krill consumed by different maturity stages of

+Antarctic minke whales in Areas IV and V based on the abundance data of Antarctic minke whale and composition of maturity stages of Antarctic minke whales sampled during JARPA surveys (Tamura et al., 2006).
+For humpback and fin whale, we estimated the total prey consumption of krill using Method 2 of Tamura et al. (2006).
 We assumed mean body masses of 30,400 kg and 55,600 kg for humpback and fin whale, respectively (Trites and Pauly, 1998).
 The average field metabolic rate used in these calculations was obtained from Blix and Folkow (1995).
 The value of 80 kJ/kg per day is based on indirect determination of oxygen consumption from studies of the respiratory rates.
 The total muscle, internal organs fat and blubber masses of humpback and fin whale did not calculated.
 We assumed that they need 71.3 % of field metabolic rate as muscle, internal organs fat and blubber deposition.
 We assumed that humpback and fin whales spend about 120 days during the austral summer in the Antarctic (Lockyer, 1981).